 And it makes every bite of this salad perfectly balanced.
 Hitting on so many flavor notes – salty bacon, sweet honey, crunchy fennel, juicy orange and just a hint of lingering heat.

-- Fennel – fennel is in season and readily available from fall into spring and its season coincides with citrus season.
-Use the bulb sliced and use the feathery fronds as a garnish.
+- Fennel – fennel is a perennial herb with yellow flowers and feathery leaves.
+Fennel in season and readily available from fall into spring and its season coincides with citrus season.
+Fennel has a anise or licorice taste.
+Fennel bulb, stalk, flowers, pollen and seeds are all edible.
+The fennel bulb is used sliced in this fennel salad recipe.
+And the feathery fennel fronds are used as a garnish.
 Or substitute chives, basil, cilantro, or parsley for the fennel fronds.

 Step by step instructions

 - Prepare ingredients.
 Peel and slice citrus fruit over a bowl to try to save as much juice as possible.
 Clean fennel and thinly slice, reserving the feathery fennel fronds to use to garnish.